 Beths work with the local authority to identify those at risk of not participating post-16.
-We provide a report to the local authority once a month.
-Local authorities should ensure that 16 and 17 year old have agreed post-16 plans and have received an offer of suitable post-16 education.
+We provide a report to the local authority once a month in contribute to this.
+Local authorities should have in place to ensure 16 and 17 year old have agreed post-16 plans and have received an offer of suitable post-16 education.
 This is more important now that the participation age has been raised.

 The report which is sent to the local authority once a month is called the PAN-London report.
 It provides the local authority with basic information such as student’s names, addresses and dates of birth.
 We provide this report to the LA in order for them to be able to support young people to participate in education or training.
 This report highlights those students who are at risk of becoming NEET (not in education, employment or training), although this is a very rare occurrence with Beths students.
 We ensure that any information shared adheres to the schools privacy notice.

-Beths works in partnership with the local authority to ensure that our students know what local services are available.
+We work in partnership with the local authority to ensure that our students know what local services are available.
 There is a variety of information available in the LRC for the students to access independent services in their local area from support lines and various websites which offer help.
-It is our duty to advise the local authority when a student leaves our school before their education has been completed.
-The arrangement between the school and the local authority is to notify them through the monthly submission of the PANLondon report.
+It is our duty to provide the local authority when a student leaves our school before their education has been completed.
+The arrangement between the school and the local authority is to notify them through the monthly submission of the PAN-London report.